cechandler/dissertation-paper/dissertation/diss-outline.md

 	- D major:

+		- this isn't really a segment
+        - more a feature of compositional design in how it appears at multiple endings with a variety of materials
         - homophonic ending of I
 		- ending of III and horn call
 		- key area ending of IV